Clever Coffee Dripper: Why You Should Get It and Why You Shouldn’t

 Let’s face it: there’s a reason the Clever Dripper isn’t in the permanent collection of the Museum of Modern Art.
 The levers, springs, valves, and vanes give it a visually indistinct look that can’t compare with the clean lines of something like the Chemex or a ceramic Hario V60.
 And it’s not quite funky enough to carry off an industrial-loft vibe.
 As a design statement, the Clever Dripper is like a comfy chair – it’s all about the utility, baby.

 Does that affect the way your coffee tastes?
-Only in that it helps extract all those lush, full flavors from the immersion part of the brewing cycle, then strains out the fines and grit with the filter.
+Only in that it helps extract all those lush, full flavours from the immersion part of the brewing cycle, then strains out the fines and grit with the filter.
 But if you’re about the timeless visual effect as much as the awesome extraction, the Clever Dripper isn’t an A-lister, design-wise.

 Ease of Use: 4.5/5